William Shatner Files for Divorce From His Wife of 18 Years

 The longtime pair tied the knot in Feb.
 13 2001—it marked William's fourth marriage and Elizabeth's second.

-As TMZ reports, their divorce should go over smoothly since they supposedly signed a prenup and didn't have any children together.
-Because there's an alleged prenup in place, neither William or Elizabeth will receive spousal support from each other, according to the publication.
+The duo's divorce should be "quick and not complicated," according to a source, who confirms to E!
+News that they signed a prenup.
+Additionally, TMZ reports because there's a prenup in place, neither William or Elizabeth will receive spousal support from each other.

 The divorce docs also state that both parties "waive spousal support."